Welcome

 Schools and admissions authorities have a set of admission arrangements and an admissions code that must by law be followed.

-The in year school admissions process outlined on the Somerset County Council website must be followed.
+The in-year school admissions process outlined on the Somerset Council website must be followed.

-Statutory walking distances are 2 miles up until the age of 8 and 3 miles for aged 8 and over.
-Where it is not possible to offer a place within the statutory walking distance transport will be provided to the nearest school with an available place.
+Statutory walking distances are 2 miles up until the age of 8, and 3 miles for aged 8 and over.
+Where it is not possible to offer a place within statutory walking distance transport will be provided to the nearest school with an available place.

 Financial support and banking

 The Government has confirmed that all those arriving from Ukraine will be eligible for £200 per person to help with everyday living expenses.
-We will confirm how this will be paid to you when the home visit takes place.
+We will confirm how this will be paid to you when the welfare check takes place.
 Once you are settled, you will be able to apply for further help.
-Information about this will also be provided during the home visit.
+Information about this will also be provided during the welfare check.
 You will also be able to look for a job while you are here.

 Banking information